Mattala Rajapaksa International Airport: Criticism

 MRIA has been called a white elephant of Mahinda Rajapaksa's presidency.
 It was part of Rajapaksa's plan to transform Hambantota District into a commercial hub; other projects included a cricket stadium and an international port.
 However, the plan was considered a pet project of Rajapaksa, as Hambantota District is his home district but is also poor and largely rural.

 As a result, there has been low demand for flights from Mattala, and the airport has accrued significant losses.
-Though MRIA is located close to many tourist attractions such as Yala National Park, it lacks adequate transport links, accommodations, facilities, etc.
+Although MRIA is located close to many tourist attractions such as Yala National Park, it lacks adequate transport links, accommodations, facilities, etc.

 In 2004, a report produced by the International Air Transport Association claimed that money would be better invested in a second runway at the BIA than a new airport.
 Aviation experts have claimed that the runway orientation of the airport makes the aircraft face dangerous crosswinds.
-And only one taxiway has been built and that makes very hard time for taking off and landings as the pilots have to turn their airplane for 180 degrees, plus the air traffic handling capacity has become very poor.
+The airport has only one taxiway, forcing pilots to make 180-degree turns during takeoffs and landings, which has significantly reduced air traffic handling capacity.
 Sri Lankan pilots were also not consulted when the airport was planned.

 In addition, environmentalists have criticised MRIA for being built in an elephant and migratory bird habitat.
 During the planning stages of the project, environmentalists had warned of the threat to wildlife, but construction went ahead.
 2,000 acres of forest were cleared to build the airport, displacing about 200 elephants.
 Migratory birds, which frequent the area, have been involved in collisions with aircraft approaching or departing from MRIA.

 The authors of Banking on Beijing, a 2022 book published by the University of Cambridge, linked the China-funded construction in the president's home province with a wider pattern of political corruption allegedly carried out by China in developing countries.